Finance and Strategic Planning

 The Clay County Sheriff’s Office (CCSO) is not just a law enforcement agency.
 It is also an organization that operates as a business, requiring proper fiscal management and accounting of taxpayer dollars.
 Elise Gann serves as the Senior Executive of Finance and Strategic Planning.

-It is a tremendous responsibility to ensure all agency funds are properly spent and accounted for throughout the year, but the dedicated members of the Finance Department perform an excellent job with that task.
+It is a tremendous responsibility to ensure all agency funds are appropriately spent and accounted for throughout the year, but the dedicated members of the Finance Department perform an excellent job with that task.

 Through our agency’s Law Enforcement Trust Fund (LETF), local charities and not-for-profits can request funding.
-Donations are funded by seized and forfeited monies from criminal cases worked by our agency in accordance with the Florida Contraband Forfeiture Act and are typically awarded to organizations whose mission supplements our agency’s overall crime prevention and/or social services goals.
+Donations are funded by seized and forfeited monies from criminal cases worked by our agency in accordance with the Florida Contraband Forfeiture Act and are typically awarded to organizations whose mission supplements our agency’s overall crime prevention and social services goals.
 In accordance with Florida Statute 932.7055, CCSO has the sole discretion to determine which program(s) will receive the designated proceeds and donations.
 Amounts vary depending on the amount of funding available in the LETF each year.
-For more information on the request process, please contact the Finance Department via email at LETF@claysheriff.com and review/complete the form below.
+Please contact the Finance Department via email at LETF@claysheriff.com and review/complete the form below for more information on the request process.

 In addition to the county appropriated funds, the sheriff’s office has various special revenue funds from specific revenue sources that are legally restricted to expenditures for specific purposes.
 The agency’s special revenue funds consist mainly of state and federal grants awarded to the sheriff’s office throughout the year.
-Grant Administration staff members are responsible for the review of grant opportunities, application submissions and grant management.
+Grant Administration staff members are responsible for reviewing grant opportunities, application submissions, and grant management.
 These federal and local grants fund programs such as the Victims’ Advocate Unit and Teen Driver Challenge.

 Fiscal Section staff members are responsible for managing CCSO’s Accounting and Payroll Units.
-They ensure the financial records for the agency are accurate, reliable and prepared in accordance with generally accepted accounting principles and governmental accounting standards.
-The Payroll Unit is responsible for bi-monthly payroll processing for all full-time and part-time members (nearly $37 million annually).
+They ensure the agency’s financial records are accurate, reliable, and prepared in accordance with generally accepted accounting principles and governmental accounting standards.
+The Payroll Unit is responsible for bi-monthly payroll processing for all full-time and part-time members (nearly $40 million annually).